HEAVENWINDOW

 Creator Spirit,

-over distant horizons, back to those days where our people walked.
+back over distant horizons, back to those days where our

-are imprinted on the earth, and their images are real to us.
+ancestors are imprinted on the earth, and their images are

 …………